jofaval/boston-housing/README.md

 ## 🤓 Conclusions
 [↑ Back to the table](#table-of-contents)

 Supervised or unsupervised, what truly makes a good algorithm is not the algorithm itself, but good, quality data.
-Obviously a good algorithm will give better score, and an adequate one will outmark an incredibly good alogirthm.
+Obviously a good algorithm will give better score, and an adequate one will outmark an incredibly good algorithm.

 But quality data is what makes up most of the data science projects.
 In this case I had to worry not about the data, since it was all cleaned and ready to work since the start.